The Lace Archive

 www.thelacearchive.net

 Thank you to all those generous folks who continue to send lace.
 I am awed by the generosity and thoughtfulness of artists, friends and strangers.
 These donations, along with the contributors and their stories, have become integral to my work.
-Their names and narrative are included in exhibitions of the work.

 If you have lace and would like to donate (or sell) for the project, please contact me.
 I cover shipping!
 I am eternally grateful for the thousands of pieces of lace sent up to now.